Stuycs-K/final-project-3-chen-alan-luo-alex/WORKLOG.md

 - Add a ton of images for the tower sprites and upgrade icons
 - Fix small bugs with camo detection and add cash per wave

+## 6/3/2024
+- Cleanup GUI code with UpgradePanel and related classes

+## 6/4/2024
+- Cleanup GUI code with TowerSelectionPanel and related classes

 ## Alex Luo

 ### 5/22/2024